launchschool/reaction/README.md

 # Rails + Webpack + React + Heroku

+This starter app provides you with all you need to get started on the full-stack trello clone we call reaction.
+The project uses rails with webpacker gem that provides the tooling a modern full-stack workflow needs.
+The webpacker gem provides the following functionality:

+1. Bundle all your front-end code into one file
+2. Compile JSX to JavaScript
+3. Compile ES6 code to ES5

+## Directory Structure
+The directory

 ## Where code should live

 * Ruby/Rails code should continue to live in its appropriate directory within